SplineSketch: Even More Accurate Quantiles with Error Guarantees: Analysis of Uniform Error Guarantees

 Let $P'_j$ be the subpath of $P_j$ consisting of nodes above $t'$.
 By the definition of $t'$, all of them have less than $k/3 + 2$ joinable pairs of buckets.
 Thus, the algorithm does not perform splits on sketches on $P'_j$ due to the heuristic error, that is, it only splits due to exceeding the bucket bound.

-To bound the number of split-nodes on $P'_j$, we consider the following potential of each sketch represented by a node $v$:
+To bound the number of split-nodes on $P'_j$, we consider the following potential of each sketch represented by a node $v$ that has $k(v)\in \{k-1, k, \dots, 2k\}$ buckets:

 where $b_i$ is the counter of bucket $(\tau_{i-1}, \tau_i]$ of the sketch of $v$.
-Clearly, $\Psi(v) \in [0, n_v]$ and moreover, the total increase of the potential on path $P'_j$ is at most $n_t$.
-Next, observe that the potential does not increase by joining buckets (by Def.~1) and that every split at node $v$ of a bucket $i$ with counter $b_i > C_b\cdot n_v/k$ results in two buckets with counters at most $(1-\beta)\cdot b_i$.
-Since $\beta < 0.25$\footnote{In case $\beta \ge 0.25$, the constant factors in this proof need to be adjusted.}, a split thus decreases the potential by at least
+Clearly, $\Psi(v) \in [0, n_v]$ and moreover, the total increase of the potential on path $P'_j$ from merging with smaller sketches is at most $n_t$.
+The potential does not increase by joining buckets by Definition~\ref{def:joinableBuckets}.
+Using the same argument as in the streaming setting, every split at node $v$ of a bucket $i$ with counter $b_i > C_b\cdot n_v/k$ decreases the potential by at least $\beta\cdot C_b\cdot n_{t} / (2.5\cdot k)$.

-as every node $v$ on path $P'_j$ has $t'$ in its subtree and $n_t \le 1.25\cdot n_{t'}$ by the definition of node labels.
 Hence, the number of split-nodes on path $P'_j$ is at most

 We choose $C_b$ based on $\beta$ so that the number of split-nodes on path $P'_j$ is at most $k/18$.
 As every split results in three protected thresholds, the number of thresholds that get protected on path $P'_j$ is at most $k/6$.
-Since there are at least $k/3 + 2$ joinable pairs of buckets in node $t'$, at most $k/6$ of these pair get non-joinable due to falling in case (1), and at most $k/6$ of them get non-joinable due to protected thresholds, there will be a joinable pair of buckets in node $t$. \end{proof}
+Since there are at least $k/3 + 2$ joinable pairs of buckets in node $t'$, i.e., at most $k - k/3 - 2 = 2k/3 - 2$ thresholds are protected at node $t'$, and at most $k/6$ of bucket pairs get non-joinable due to falling in case (1), there will be a joinable pair of buckets in node $t$. \end{proof}